Sylvia, Kansas

 Welcome to Sylvia, Kansas by Kathy Weiser-Alexander.

 Sylvia, Kansas, located in the east-central portion of Reno County, got its start in 1874.
-The settlement was first called Zenith and a post office opened in May 1876.
+The settlement was first called Zenith, and a post office opened in May 1876.

 The Atchison, Topeka & Santa Fe Railroad in Sylvia, Kansas is gone today.

 In 1886, much of the land was sold to H.S.
-Thompson and his wife Mary and immediately transferred to the Sylvia Town Company.
+Thompson and his wife, Mary, and immediately transferred to the Sylvia Town Company.
 Mr. Thompson had come to Kansas from Kentucky in 1882.
 In April of 1886, the town company platted the town of Sylvia.

 The new town was named Sylvia by A.A.
-Robinson, a vice-president of Santa Fe Railroad, in honor of his wife.
-Though Mr. Thompson wanted to call the new town Zenith like the original post office, but Mr. Robinson prevailed.
+Robinson, a vice-president of the Santa Fe Railroad, in honor of his wife.
+Though Mr. Thompson wanted to call the new town Zenith like the original post office, Mr. Robinson prevailed.
 However, Robinson agreed to put in a station five miles to the west in Stafford County and call it Zenith.
 Robinson is credited with building over 5,000 miles of Santa Fe tracks.
-Sylvia was incorporated as a city of the third class in January 1887 and the post office was renamed to Sylvia in April.
-T. J. Ialhott was its first mayor.
+Sylvia was incorporated as a city of the third class in January 1887, and the post office was renamed to Sylvia in April.
+T.J.
+Ialhott was its first mayor.

 Business buildings in Sylvia, Kansas by Kathy Weiser-Alexander.

 The new town grew rapidly and soon boasted a newspaper, two elevators, three lumber yards, a bank, a livery stable, and a hotel.
 Prosperity and growth continued through the turn of the century.
-Brick sidewalks were installed in 1900, a telephone system in 1903.
+Brick sidewalks were installed in 1900, and a telephone system in 1903.

 Old Sylvia, Kansas Grade School by Kathy Weiser-Alexander.

 By 1925, the school was overcrowded with both grade school and high school classes in the same building.
-By that time, total enrollment was 231 students and plans began to build a new high school.
+By that time, total enrollment was 231 students, and plans began to build a new high school.

 An old church in Sylvia, Kansas by Kathy Weiser-Alexander.